-I am a firm believer that if you have unrealistic expectations when you buy something, then you are going to be unhappy with the purchase from the get-go.
+I am a firm believer that if you have unrealistic expectations when you buy something, then you are obviously going to be unhappy with the purchase right from the start.
 This review should dispel any illusions so that you know what you are getting yourself into if you do decide to buy one.

 Like I said before, I am going to break it down into sections so that you can skip ahead if you need to.
 Those sections are as follows: